 Summer TV Roundup, Week 4

-We're in the heat of summer, and the new shows are starting to flow.
-In this weekly posts I look at the first and second episode of new scripted series this summer.
+We're past Memorial Day, which means we're into the throws of summer, and, sadly, summer TV.
+So far the new shows are still flowing, but the quality remains elusive.
+In these weekly posts I look at the pilot and second episode of new scripted series this summer.
 Don't see a new show listed below?
 Check previous weeks.

 Pilot Grade: C-